bramleyccslab/website_files/content/member/neil.md

 <!-- I am a cognitive scientist and Moore-Sloan post-doctoral associate in Todd Gureckis' computation and cognition lab and the Centre for Data Science at New York University.  -->

 I am interested in higher level cognition, how we think about and represent the world and its alternatives and use these ability to plan, imagine, explain, blame and solve problems.
+I generally use interactive experiments and games combined with computational modelling to get at these questions.

-In my PhD I studied how people use interventions (roughly, actions that "tinker" with the world) to learn about causal relationships in a range of simple environments.
+Much of my research has studied how people use interventions (roughly, actions that "tinker" with the world) to learn about causal relationships in a range of simple environments.
 A major output of this work was a model of incremental, boundedly rational human learning in which wholesale belief change takes place through a sequence of local changes.
-This approach helps to explain how the mind deals with radical complexity.
-I am now exploring expansions of this idea to model the discovery of new or novel theories and hypotheses.
-This project involves probabilistic grammars and program induction ideas to explore theory generation in compositional and infinite theory spaces.
+I am now exploring expansions of this idea to capture how people discover and construct novel theories and hypotheses.
+This line of work incorporates probabilistic grammars and "[program induction](https://programinduction.github.io)" ideas to model theory generation in compositional and infinite theory spaces.

-I have generally used interactive experiments and games combined with computational modelling to get at these questions.

-*I start as a Lecturer in Cognitive Psychology at the University of Edinburgh from January 2019.* [**_Get in touch_**](mailto:nrbramley@gmail.com) *if you are interested in doing a PhD or postdoc!*
+*I started as lecturer in cognitive psychology at the University of Edinburgh from January 2019.* [**_Get in touch_**](mailto:neil.bramley@ed.ac.uk) *if you are interested in doing a PhD or postdoc.*
 <!-- You can write $\LaTeX$ and *Markdown* here. -->

 <!-- # Minyae adgnoscitque fugiebat parentis ausum superos huius -->